POLICIES & GUIDELINES

 • The student may apply for the next semester only after a parent/teacher conference.

-Students are allowed 3 absences per session due to illness or other unforeseeable circumstances.
+Students are allowed 3 absences per session due to illness or other unforeseeable circumstances (please note that absences due to religious holidays are excused and do not count towards the 3 allowed absences).
 Consistent attendance plays an essential role in the student’s experience of learning, improving, and performing.